Automattic/newspack-lit-mcp/README.md

 Newspack Launch and Infrastructure MCP server plugin is a WordPress MCP server for migration operations built using the Abilities API and MCP Adapter.
 This plugin demonstrates how to create an MCP server that exposes WordPress abilities as MCP tools.

+**Important note:** this early version is an illustrative POC, and both its transport mechanisms (authentication) and functional elements (tools and value of the effect) are to be improved.

 ## Key Features

 - **Two MCP Tools Available**: